 In addition to my teaching, I have recently completed another master’s degree, this time in applied nutrition.
 Thus, with my combination of education in chemistry and now nutrition and my extensive teaching experience I am certain I would be an ideal addition to your organization.

 Thank you for your consideration and I look forward to discussing my qualifications with you in greater detail.

 Also, do the same for your resume and your references.
 As you are job hunting, it will be far quicker and easier to change a few little details rather than coming up with brand new ones each time.

 You also want to have a template for your post interview thank you.
 Doing so can really make you stand out.
-First of all, you should take a thank you note with you and a stamped enveloped.
+Additionally, you should take a thank you note with you and a stamped enveloped.
 Then after the interview is over, stop by a mailbox.
-They will receive it within a day or two and be totally impressed with you!
-Here’s mine:
+When they will receive it within a day or two, they will be totally impressed with you!
+For example, here’s mine:

 1234 W. 1st St.